 - UE Rx-Tx measurement period requirements in this clause shall apply for a cell, which is also the downlink reference cell (defined in section 7.1.1) for SRS transmission.

 - UE Rx-Tx measurement period requirements in this clause shall not apply for a cell, which is not the downlink reference cell (defined in section 7.1.1) for SRS transmission.
 The UE Rx-Tx time difference measurement period may be restarted in such case.

+The UE shall meet the UE Rx-Tx time difference measurement accuracy requirements in clause 10.1.25A.2.

 ------------ END OF CHANGE 5--------------